caprocute/provision-ng-admin/README.md

 After installing Node, you should be able to run the following command to install development tools.
 You will only need to run this command when dependencies change in [package.json](package.json).

+Install node-sass first because of error.
+See https://stackoverflow.com/questions/45801457/node-js-python-not-found-exception-due-to-node-sass-and-node-gyp for more detail

 ```
+npm install node-sass@6.0.0

 npm install
 ```